ramrom/rams_dot_files/cheatsheets/cpp_cheatsheet.md

 ## MEMORY
 - allocations/frees mainly done with `new` and `delete`

+## TYPE SYSTEM
+- templates are really metaprogramming that enable generics

 ## FEATURES
 - supports proper pass-by-reference semantics, using the `&` modifier on a parameter
 - c11 to c14 - added shared pointers and unique pointers